 - If your building sways, don’t panic!
 New buildings are built that way to withstand strong winds

 You know the stakes are high when the signal is elevated to the highest.
-This could mean the typhoon has reached its epicentre in Hong Kong, coming eye-to-eye with the storm, which results in wind speeds of 118 kilometres per hour or above, and gusts may exceed 220 kilometres per hour.
+This could mean the typhoon has reached its epicentre in Hong Kong.
+Coming eye-to-eye with the storm could result in wind speeds of 118 kilometres per hour or above, and gusts may exceed 220 kilometres per hour.
 T8 would’ve already been hoisted, so you should be safe and sound at home.

 - Stay indoors